Found us from search engine?

 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

 Keywords is the first step to a successful SEO.
 And when you nailed your SEO, that’s when your organic views start coming in.
-More views, more potential customers, more conversions, profit.
+More views, more potential customers, more conversions, more profit.

 The thing is, there are so many talks on keywords.
 But how can we know what kind of keywords to choose when we’re doing a keyword research?

 Which type of keywords should we use to really maximize our SEO effort?

 Take advantage of the strengths of different types of SEO keywords to truly optimize your web pages.

 As the name suggested, short-tail keywords are short keywords (surprise!) that are made up of three words or less.
 Sometimes they are also called the head keyword.